 Sawfishes (Pristidae) are a family of batoids from the order Rhinopristiformes.
 Despite looking quite like sharks, with their bulky body and strong tail, they are in fact more closely related to rays and skates.
 Their closest relatives include the wedgefishes (Family Rhinidae) and guitarfishes (Family Rhinobatidae) (Aschliman, 2011).
-To learn more about rays that look like sharks and sharks that look more like rays, you can check out Kissing Cousins.
+To learn more you can check out The Rhino-Saws.

 Sawfish are very different to their other ray relatives, as they have an iconic extended "rostrum" with awesome "rostral teeth".
 Often called a saw, this appendage is used for digging prey out of sandy substrates and for slashing meals into small, bite-size pieces (Aschliman, 2011).

 Sawfishes have a distinctive breeding season, in which males and females come together to mate.
 During this period, both sexes will copulate with multiple partners (this is known as "polygamous mating"), in order to maximise their chances of having a healthy litter of offspring.
-Female sawfishes breed every other year (known as a "biennial reproductive cycle") through ovoviviparity; after copulation, the female incubates fertilised eggs, which then hatch and continue to grow inside her, before being born (Fields et al, 2015, Feldhaim et al, 2017).
+Female sawfishes breed every other year (known as a "biennial reproductive cycle").
+Sawsharks are ovoviviparous, meaning that after copulation, the female incubates the eggs, which then hatch and continue to grow inside her, before being born (Feldhaim et al, 2017; Fields et al, 2015).
 Or that is what we always thought...

-A team of scientists working in south Florida, USA, made a fascinating find whilst they were studying smalltooth sawfish (Pristis pectinata) reproduction.
-The team were catching (and releasing unharmed!) these sawfish, in order to take samples for genetic analysis of their "microsatellites".
-Microsatellites are present in every animals' DNA.
-They are regions of highly repetitive genetic code, which are prone to a high mutation rate.
-Due to these common mutations, microsatellites can be used to investigate the genetic diversity of animals and to determine which species are related.
-These researchers were using sawfish microsatellites to assess how related different individuals were to each other (known as their "internal relatedness" (IR)) (Fields et al, 2015).
+A team of scientists working in south Florida, USA, made a fascinating discovery whilst they were studying smalltooth sawfish (Pristis pectinata) reproduction.
+The team were taking samples from wild sawfish, to be used for genetic analysis.
+Namely they were looking at "microsatellites" - regions of highly repetitive DNA, which are prone to a high mutation rate.
+Microsatellites are found in the DNA of all animals, so they can be used to investigate the genetic diversity of a population and to determine which animals are more closely related (known as their "internal relatedness" or IR for short) (Fields et al, 2015).

-However, they also found something completely unexpected!
-Some individual sawfish had an IR score close to 1, suggesting that their genetic material was identical to that of their parent...
-Meaning they were a product of "asexual reproduction".
-This means that female smalltooth sawfish are, in fact, capable of breeding without a male!
+The researchers found something completely unexpected!
+Some individual smalltooth sawfish had an IR score close to 1.
+This would mean that their DNA was almost identical to that of their parent.
+This only happens when you have a single parent or a clone...
+So it means that female smalltooth sawfish are capable of breeding without mating with a male!
 This is known as "facultative parthenogenesis" (Fields et al, 2015).

-But, these findings do give us some cause for concern about the viability of this sawfish population for two reasons.
-Firstly, whilst some birds and reptiles which reproduce by facultative parthenogenesis produce viable offspring, there is evidence that many animals born this way are not capable of breeding themselves.
-If these sawfish are not capable of producing their own offspring, this means that these individuals will not be able to contribute to the growth of this seriously threatened population.
-Secondly, it suggests that the population density of these animals has reached a critically low point, where they are not capable of even finding a member of the opposite sex (Fields et al, 2015).
+Whilst some birds and reptiles which reproduce by facultative parthenogenesis can produce viable offspring, there is evidence that many animals born this way are not capable of breeding themselves.
+If these young sawfish are not able to produce their own offspring, this means that these individuals will not be able to contribute to the growth of this seriously threatened population.
+So whilst facultative parthenogenesis might cause a short term boost, is not sustainable for population growth in the long-run Fields et al, 2015).